 Root Canals Performed on Molars

-When it comes to having a root canal on your molar, it could take longer and cost more; the reason being that they are harder to reach since they are right at the back of your mouth.
+When it comes to having a root canal on your molar, it could take longer and cost more because they are harder to reach since they are right at the back of your mouth.

 In addition, molars have multiple canals compared to some incisors that only have one, making it hard to diagnose them properly.
 Your dentist will take X-rays, but it still requires a sharp eye to measure all the bacteria in the molar.